elocowan/elocowan.github.io/My first encounter with Feldenkrais.md

 I first encountered Feldenkrais in 2007 in written form.
 I was taking a somatic studies class within the dance department at Oberlin college and we were assigned his book, Awareness Through Movement.
 Compared to the other books in the class, which mostly conveyed new-agey ideas in pablum language, ATM seemed more like a philosophy book.
-Big ideas, big claims in an idiosyncratic voice right from the first line: "We act in accordance with our self-image."
+Big ideas, big claims.
+The first line reads, "We act in accordance with our self-image."

 What does he mean, self-image?

 >"This self-image&mdash;which, in turn, governs our every act&mdash;is conditioned in varying degree by three factors, heritage, education, and self education."

-Whoa, this could be good, I thought.
+Whoa, I thought, this could be good.

 At the time, I was enamored of philosophy books.
 I fancied myself somewhat intellectual and admired intellectual prowess in others.